PahliAi/TFB/README_license.txt

 PolyForm Noncommercial License 1.0.0 - This software is licensed for noncommercial use only.

 🔐 License Authority: Master License Record
-📅 Originally Established: August 14, 2025 (cryptographically verified)
-📄 Full License Text: See LICENSE file in this repository 🏷️ Git Proof: Commit 8e4f5bd43eb with permanent verification
+📅 License Updated: September 14, 2025 (changed from MIT to PolyForm Noncommercial) 📄 Full License Text: See LICENSE file in this repository 🏷️ Git Proof: Commit 664af60 with permanent verification (DEV repository)

 Permitted Uses: Personal use, research, education, nonprofit organizations Restricted Uses: Commercial use, resale, commercial distribution